curran/IWSCourseProject/prototypes/ASH/README.md

 ASH is a framework for realtime Javascript application synchronization.
 This means that with ASH, you can develop apps whose running instances can be shared by many people at once - when one person makes a change, that change is broadcast to all other users, maintaining synchronized application states across multi-platform clients (desktops, smartphones, tablets).

 ASH has two parts, the client library and the server.
-The ASH server is written in Javascript using Node.js and Express, and the client is a Javascript library.
-Both sides depend on the [Socket.io Node module](http://socket.io/ "Socket.io") for communication.
+The ASH server is written in Javascript using the [Node.js](http://nodejs.org/) server side Javascript runtime and the [Express](http://expressjs.com/) Web framework.
+The client is a Javascript library intended for use by HTML5 applications.
+Both sides depend on the [Socket.io Node module](http://socket.io/ "Socket.io") for realtime communication.

 ## Public API
-On the single exported global variable `ASH`, there are the following methods:
+The ASH client library exports a single global variable `ASH`, which exposes the following methods:
 ### registerPlugin(plugin)
 Args:
 - `plugin` An object expected to contain the following members: